shivshank/PythonOpenGLLoader/README.md

 # Examples

-Examples will require that a [GLFW wrapper](https://github.com/FlorianRhiem/pyGLFW) (such as Flroian Rhiem's) is on the module path.
-This will likewise require GLFW to be accessible.
+Examples will require that a GLFW wrapper ([such as @FlorianRhiem's](https://github.com/FlorianRhiem/pyGLFW) is on the module path.
+This will likewise require [GLFW](http://www.glfw.org/download.html) to be accessible.
 Notice that the chosen wrapper uses its own naming conventions.